7 Ways You Can Improve Your Posture Right Now

 Rethink your sleeping position

 They took away my crossed legs.
-Then they came from my favorite sleeping position — face-down.
+Then they came from my favourite sleeping position — face-down.

 Sleeping on your stomach is considered the worst position, according to Erickson, because it flattens the curve of the spine, putting pressure on the low back.
 Waking up with an achy back could make it harder to stand and sit upright throughout the day, causing even more problems with your posture.